hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 where at a minimum:

-* the client MUST authenticate the server by use of an authentication domain name using a Strict Privacy Profile as described in [@!RFC8310]
+* the client MUST authenticate the server by use of an authentication domain name using a Strict Privacy Profile, as described in [@!RFC8310]
 * the server MUST validate the client is authorized to request or proxy a zone transfer by using one or both of the following:
       * an IP based ACL (which can be either per-message or per-connection)